Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 We'll usually ignore this detail, but sometimes it will affect our code.

 Just as `for` loops go hand-in-hand with one-dimensional arrays, nested for loops are ideal for processing multidimensional arrays.
 Consider, for example, the problem of initializing an array for use as an identity matrix.
 (In mathematics, an *identity matrix* has 1's on the main diagonal, where the row and column index are the same, and 0's everywhere else.)
 We'll need to visit each element in the array in some systematic fashion.
-A pair of nested `for` loops—one that steps through every row index and one that steps through each column index—is perfect for the job:
+A pair of nested `for` loops --- one that steps through every row index and one that steps through each column index --- is perfect for the job:

 ```C
 #define N 10